X-23

 Laura first appeared in season 3, episode 10 of the X-Men: Evolution animated television series, titled "X-23", voiced by Andrea Libman.
 She was later voiced by Britt Irvin in season 4, episode 3, titled "Target X".

 Laura was created by Craig Kyle.
 He revealed that the character was his attempt to make a Wolverine to "connect more to the younger kids", as while X-Men: Evolution was a reinvention of the X-Men making the characters teenagers, "Wolverine was one of the old, grizzled guys".
 The characterization went for the opposite of Wolverine, where instead of a man "older than we know" with no memory of his past and the life that he lost, Laura Kinney was a young girl "shackled to the murders she's committed" whose entire life revolved around the project that made her a killer.
 Kyle added that the character is "Pinocchio for Marvel Comics, she's a samurai sword trying to become a real little girl".
-He and Christopher Yost were the writers of the two episodes of X-Men: Evolution in which Laura appears ("X-23" and "Target X"), with Yost stating that Kyle "had all the beats of her origin in his head when I came on board".
+Kyle and Christopher Yost were the writers of the two episodes of X-Men: Evolution in which Laura appears ("X-23" and "Target X"), with Yost stating that Kyle "had all the beats of her origin in his head when I came on board".

 Transition to comic books and publication history

+2004–2014

-Laura Kinney's comic debut was in 2004 in the series NYX, where her history and past were never divulged but her abilities were showcased.
-In X-23, her first miniseries, her origin was fully explained.
+Laura Kinney's comic debut was in 2004 in the third issue of the Joe Quesada's NYX series, where her history and past were never divulged but her abilities were showcased.
+In X-23, her first miniseries, Laura's origin was fully explained.
 She became part of the X-Men supporting cast in Uncanny X-Men #450.

 Craig Kyle and Christopher Yost also scripted X-23: Innocence Lost, a six-issue miniseries that details the character's origin, as well as X-23: Target X, a six-issue miniseries that covers the character's experiences between her origin story and her appearance in NYX.
 They continued to write for the character into their runs on New X-Men and X-Force as a member of the teams.

 Laura Kinney starred in a monthly comic book series in 2010, written by Marjorie Liu.
 The series was prompted by the success of Liu's one-shot X-23 from earlier in the year.
-On November 15, 2011, Marvel announced that the X-23 Volume 3 comic series would end at issue #21.
+On November 15, 2011, Marvel announced that the X-23 (vol. 3) comic series would end at issue #21.

-Laura Kinney appeared as a regular character in Avengers Academy from issue #23 (Feb 2012) through its final issue #39 (Jan 2013), and also appears in Avengers Arena, a series by Dennis Hopeless and Kev Walker.
+Laura Kinney appeared as a regular character in Avengers Academy from issue #23 (February 2012) through its final issue #39 (January 2013), and also appeared in Avengers Arena (2012) a series by Dennis Hopeless and Kev Walker.

-Laura joins the All-New X-Men in Issue 19 after the team finds her in Florida being chased by anti-mutant religious zealots.
+In 2014, Laura joined the All-New X-Men in issue 19 after the team finds her in Florida being chased by anti-mutant religious zealots.